bragonya/jetpack-compose-demo-app/README.md

 * **ViewModelsModule.kt** this is scoped with ViewModelComponent and provides the dependencies to ***SharedViewModel.kt*** for this particular case.

 ## Known issues
-* Everytime you go to DetailScreen and you go back the scroll position is lost.
+* Every time you go to DetailScreen and you go back the scroll position is lost.
-* Liskov principle is not implement
+* Liskov principle is not implementing